 Lewis County Public Utility District partners with the Centralia Coal Transition Grants Weatherization Board to continue to fund energy efficiency and cost savings to customers.

 “The new grant funding provided by TransAlta’s investment to the Weatherization Board will allow us to continue our low-income programs through 2024.
-The funds will help us to make meaningful impact to a large number of low-income households with energy efficiency measures, helping to reduce their energy costs and improve overall quality of life for many years to come,” said Jacob Henry, Business Services Manager for Lewis County Public Utility District.
-“The new grant funding provided by the Weatherization Board will allow us to continue working with schools and community based non-profit organizations to help improve their facilities efficiency and turning energy cost savings into additional services provided into the community.”
+The funds will help us to make a meaningful impact on a large number of low-income households with energy efficiency measures, helping to reduce their energy costs and improve overall quality of life for many years to come,” said Jacob Henry, Business Services Manager for Lewis County Public Utility District.
+“The new grant funding provided by the Weatherization Board will allow us to continue working with schools and community-based non-profit organizations to help improve their facilities efficiency and turn energy cost savings into additional services provided into the community.”

-“The board recognizes the value in the services provided by the PUD as they are leveraging the funding board dollars with other incentives and covering more community members,” said Lori Schmitt, funding board member.
-“This most recent grant will target 160 or more low-income ductless heat pumps and at least 50 weatherization projects through 2024 and, target as many as 10 grant awards per year to community based non-profit organizations throughout Lewis County for energy efficiency improvements in their facilities.”
+“The board recognizes the value in the services provided by the PUD as they are leveraging the funding board dollars with other incentives and covering more community members,” said Lori Schmitt, founding board member.
+“This most recent grant will target 160 or more low-income ductless heat pumps and at least 50 weatherization projects through 2024 and, target as many as 10 grant awards per year to community-based non-profit organizations throughout Lewis County for energy efficiency improvements in their facilities.”

 The PUD is also accepting new applications from local non-profit organizations and school districts to identify and potentially fund improvements that will increase the efficiency of their facilities.

 “We are excited to help people improve the energy efficiency of their homes,” said Alicia Harmanson, Energy Services Coordinator.
 “This funding program has already improved the lives of so many Lewis County Residents including those who have had their homes updated and the contractors who have done the work.
 If you or someone you know may qualify for this great program, give us a call.”